lhmtrinh/Remote-Sensing-Wealth-Index/data/readme.md

 # `ward_WI_unweigthedPCA.csv` - Asset index

 ## Description
 Asset index per ward for national survey in 2014 and 2019.
-Used to generate records
+Used to generate records version 1

+# `scaled_PCA_weighted.csv` - Asset index

+## Description
+Asset index per ward for national survey in 2014 and 2019.
+Scaled to 2016 and 2019 using the data from Worldbank.

 # `ward_data.csv` - Ward data and location